What activities may the owner of a real estate IRA perform?

 - Read and review documents

 - Determine the plan; is this for buying and renting?

-- Is rehab work neccessary?
+- Is rehab work necessary?
 What is the extent and type of the work required?

 - Select the tenant

 - Track income and cost

 In addition, your IRA can partner with other entities (at the beginning of an investment only).
 If you, personally, are a partner, benefits must always be “percentage invested = percentage of benefit.”
 If an IRA invests 42% of the money, for example, your IRA receives 42% of the benefit.
 Your IRA may partner with another IRA, another individual, or in yourself.